 A biology PhD student in Ken Lohmann’s lab at UNC, Goforth studies the magnetic orientation of loggerhead sea turtle embryos.
-Scientists already know that sea turtles navigate using a sense called magnetoreception, allowing them to detect slight fluctuations between Earth’s magnetic fields at different latitudes and longitudes.
+Scientists already know these creatures navigate using a sense called magnetoreception, allowing them to detect slight fluctuations between Earth’s magnetic fields at different latitudes and longitudes.
 Mature turtles use this sense to return to the beach where they hatched when it’s time to mate and lay eggs.

 By studying embryos’ orientations, Goforth hopes to determine if they are imprinting on the magnetic field of this natal beach.
 Imprinting is characterized by the rapid and ingrained learning of a geographic or social feature during a critical period in an organism’s early life — in this case, likely prior to hatching.

 As the clock strikes 1 a.m., Goforth and her team of UNC undergraduates drive down the beach, right up to one of the nests she studies.
 It’s approximately 45 days after it was laid — close to hatching time.
 Conducting this field work at night prevents the eggs from being exposed to sunlight and getting too hot.

 Late nights in the field don’t faze Goforth.
 She’s passionate about sea turtles and their environment and is particularly fascinated by their use of magnetoreception.
 “That’s something that we, as humans, can’t even fathom,” she says.